Wednesday, January 20, 2021

 Here's a 1966 recording by the London Symphony Orchestra, conducted by Sir Colin Davis:

 [It's sometimes said that Berlioz had intended a Waverley opera, but I think that's a misunderstanding.
 In 1826, at the height of his enthusiasm for Scott's novels, Berlioz had some abortive thoughts of writing an opera based on The Talisman (1825), to be titled Richard en Palestine.
-This was a 'Waverley' opera only in the broader sense of being based on one of the later 'Waverley' novels.
-The Waverley Overture, however, was designed purely as a concert piece.]
+This would have been a 'Waverley' opera only in the broader sense of being based on one of the later 'Waverley' novels.
+(Incidentally, in 1844 Adolphe Adam did write an opera called Richard en Palestine.)
+Anyway, the Waverley Overture was designed purely as a concert piece. ]

 I should also mention Sarah Scudgell Wilkinson's short Gothic bluebook or "shilling shocker" Waverley; or, The Castle of MacIver: A Highland Tale, of Sixty Years Since (1821) -- I would love to read this.